 Four Lines, All Waiting: Well, eight lines would be more accurate.
-They play through multiple games at once, but only upload two episodes per day at most, and typically focus on a select pool of games per week, cycling through their options as they go.
+They play through multiple games at once, but only upload two episodes per day at most (the channel uploads at least three now, one being SteamTrain's stuff), and typically focus on a select pool of games per week, cycling through their options as they go.
 This leads to some games being neglected for a while without being officially abandoned, only to make a resurgence later on.

 Justified in that depending on the sentence structure, it's very easy to accidentally use the word "asobu" to mean that kind of "play with a kid".

 Fridge Brilliance: invoked Both of the Grumps have this on camera at one point, due to them knowing the character names as a child, but never making the connections until it was brought up in adulthood.